SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 exam |Examinee and ExamineeRelationship attributes that define a student at a time of testing (GradeLevelWhenAssessed, IDEAIndicator, LEPStatus, Section504Status, and so on), as well as Opportunity's attributes, Opportunity's 'overall' ScaleScore and PerformanceLevel data|  ExamineeRelationship refer to the Organizations data. exam_item | Items' attributes and data elements | Exam items reference Items definition pre-loaded from the Assessment package. exam_available_accommodation |Opportunity's Accommodations | Depends on [SBAC Accessbility Accomodataion Configuration](https://github.com/SmarterApp/AccessibilityAccommodationConfigurations/tree/RDW_DataWarehouse) being preloaded.
-Only accommodations deninded by this configuration are stored. exam_claim_score |Opportunity's claims ScaleScore and PerformanceLevel data| Depends on the subject being pre-configured with its claim scores.
+Only accommodations deninded by this configuration are stored. exam_score |Opportunity's claims ScaleScore and PerformanceLevel data| Depends on the subject being pre-configured with its claim scores.

 ### Marking exams as deleted in the warehouse (aka soft-delete)
 As defined in [Import and Migrate](Runbook.migrate.md#import-id), to soft-delete exams in the warehouse a corresponding `exam` record must be marked with `deleted = 1`.